SiaraAtGit/Travel-Reservation-Database-Management-System/README.md

 Methodology
 The design and implementation of the TRDMS follow a systematic methodology, which includes the following steps:
-• Requirements Analysis: Gathering and analysing requirements from stakeholders, includingtravellers, travel agencies, accommodation providers, and airlines.
-System Design: Designing the architecture, database schema, user interface, and functionalities of the TRDMS based on the identified requirements.
+• Requirements Analysis: Gathering and analysing requirements from stakeholders, includingtravellers, travel agencies, accommodation providers, and airlines.System Design: Designing the architecture, database schema, user interface, and functionalities of the TRDMS based on the identified requirements.
-• Development: Implementing the TRDMS components using appropriate technologies and programming languages, following best practices for software development and database management.
+• Development: Implementing the TRDMS components using appropriate technologiesand programming languages, following best practices for software development and database management.
-• Testing: Conducting thorough testing and quality assurance to ensure the reliability, performance, and security of the TRDMS, including unit testing, integration testing, and useracceptance testing.
+• Testing: Conducting thorough testing and quality assurance to ensure the reliability,performance, and security of the TRDMS, including unit testing, integration testing, and useracceptance testing.
 • Deployment: Deploying the TRDMS on a secure and scalable infrastructure, including webservers, database servers, and other necessary components.
 Maintenance and Support: Providing ongoing maintenance, support, and updates to the TRDMS to address issues, add new features, and improve performance based on user feedback and evolving requirements.